 The Urban Lab Rzeszów involves local residents in the development of their city, improving the appearance of the city as well as the quality of life for all residents.

 The Urban Lab aspires to connect residents, authorities, NGOs and scientific institutions, as part of a joint effort to develop the city and improve the quality of life of its residents.
-It is the new way of listening to and involving people when creating the future and changing the look of the city.
+It is a new way of listening to and involving people when creating the future and changing how the city looks.
 Local communities have a direct impact on decisions about the appearance of urban space, while voluntary commitment and a socially responsible attitude contribute to a better quality of life and a shaping of civic society.

 IMPROVING THE URBAN ENVIRONMENT

 In 2020, an anti-smog mural was created using paints that absorb pollutants from the air.
 The special photocatalytic paints use a process similar to photosynthesis: they contain titanium dioxide which produces reactive particles that neutralise pollutants into inert compounds.
 The multimedia solar bench is another idea submitted by residents.
 As is a bumblebee apiary that enables the observation of bumblebees and introduces plants which support pollinating insects.
-These projects target every inhabitant with the aim of improving air quality and modernising urban spaces.
+These projects are aimed at all residents with the goal of improving air quality and modernising urban spaces.